oVirt/vdsm/doc/thin-provisioning.md

 - Set the block thresholds when starting or recovering the VM
 - When we get the threshold event, we mark the related drive for extension
-- Up to 2 seconds (configurable) later, the periodic drive monitoring will trigger the extension flow
+- Up to 2 seconds (configurable) later, the periodic volume monitoring will trigger the extension flow
 - When the extension flow ends, set a new block threshold in libvirt for the extended drive